thelasteiko/little-engine/README.md

 https://www.ruby-lang.org/en/downloads/

-To put Ruby and Gem into your path variable:
+Ensure Ruby and Gem are in your path variable:

 ### Windows users